View All Class Specifications

 • Ability to work and make decisions under pressure and meet all deadlines, goals, and objectives as set forth;

-• Ability to operate a personal computer and other automated systems to enter and retrieve information, monitor work performed, and to communicate information in reports, etc.
+• Ability to operate a computer and other automated systems to enter and retrieve information, monitor work performed, and to communicate information in reports, etc.

 PHYSICAL/MENTAL DEMANDS